RumenMoysev/Tech-Review-Site-FullStack/README.md

 - **Frontend:**
   - ReactJS: A JavaScript library for building user interfaces.
+  - React Router: A standard library for routing in React applications.
   - Vite: A build tool that aims to provide a faster and more efficient development experience.

 - **Backend:**